 2.3 The Service Provider reserves the right to withdraw or amend the Jorum service without notice.
 The Service Provider will not be liable if for any reason the Jorum site is unavailable at any time or for any period.
 From time to time, the Service Provider may restrict access to some parts of the Jorum site, or the entire Jorum site, to Users.

 3. Submission of Resources to the Jorum Repository

 3.1 A Registered User may submit Resources for publication in the Jorum repository under the terms of a Relevant Licence.
-Instructions on how to submit Resources to Jorum are available from the Jorum website.
+Guides on how to submit Resources to Jorum are available from the Jorum Support section.
 By depositing content in Jorum and selecting a Relevant Licence, a Registered User thereby licenses the deposited content to other Users of Jorum on the terms of that Relevant Licence.

 3.2 By submitting any Resource for inclusion or publication in Jorum you confirm that:

 3.2.1 it is not defamatory or obscene; 3.2.2 it is not in any way illegal and does not infringe any law or any person’s rights;